 The theme for this section is access.
 Together, we'll work through questions like: How can digital media help us tell new stories, or present old ones in new ways?
-Does writing through sound, image, and movement allow us convey aspects of the human experience inaccessible through written text alone?
+Does writing through sound, image, and movement allow us to convey aspects of the human experience inaccessible through written text alone?
 How do digital technologies themselves raise issues of access?
 What kind of people do they imagine their users to be, and how can we design digital artifacts accessible to the largest possible audience?

-Over the course of the semester, you'll complete three major individual projects (sound, image, and text) and a final determined by your own interests.
-You'll also participate in a group media design project and produce technical tutorials intended for online sharing.
+Over the course of the semester, you'll complete three major individual projects (sound, image, and captioning) and a personal portfolio website to showcase them.
+You'll also write regular blog posts, participate in a group transmedia design project and produce technical tutorials intended for online sharing.